sanketmudaraddi/action-repo/README.md

 ## Clone and Setup

-To get started with this repository and the webhook service- follow these steps:
+To get started with this repository and the webhook service, follow these steps:

 1. **Clone the Action Repository**